ajrgodfrey/WriteR/ReadMe.md

 ## October 2016

+- AJRG found a way to put function definitions in a separate file.
+MathInserts.py created.
 - AJRG added more LaTeX symbols
 - added documentation folder
 -  aded file for hot key assignments